websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 * [A/B Testing](../../optimizing_sites.html)
 * Approachable Content and Site Building Experience

-To learn more about Content Pages see the [Content Page Overview](../building-and-managing-content-pages/content-pages-overview.md).
+To learn more about Content Pages, see the [Content Page Overview](../building-and-managing-content-pages/content-pages-overview.md).
 To jump right into building one, see [Adding Elements to Content Pages](../building-and-managing-content-pages/adding-elements-to-content-pages.md).

 ### Widget Pages